 The community is also in early testing for dPoW notarizations of PIRATE to again recycle bitcoin’s hash rate for securing blockchain innovations against 51% attacks.
 The impressive part is that these blockchain rules are new this week - thus, Komodo’s innovative marketmaker software from BarterDEX (the pioneering atomic swap powered DEX), will be put to work by the notary network to split funds for notarizations in the near future for the first time on a private transactions only blockchain.

 Where a private transaction enforced blockchain like PIRATE goes from here will follow the path of many other blockchain project’s that adopt Komodo technology.
 PIRATE will inherit many of the other innovations of the Komodo ecosystem.
-PIRATE’s unique enforcement of privacy does limit it’s availability to trade in a decentralized exchange – atomic swaps are not possible.
-It will also not inherit the smart contract capabilities until homomorphic encryption has been created within the ecosystem.
+PIRATE’s unique enforcement of privacy does limit it’s availability to trade in a decentralized exchange-- atomic swaps are not possible.
+It will also not inherit Komodo's Custom Consensus framework capabilities until homomorphic encryption has been created within the ecosystem.

 OTC trading is happening and as hashrate/difficulty goes up, so does the price.
 1 PIRATE bid / ask is about 0.02 - 0.025 KMD.
 Pretty cheap for an XMR equivalent if you were to ask me on a Tuesday.